digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-44.md

 #### Hugo Daniel Macedo
 * Participated in WATEC meeting on future wastewater treatment with nice visit to Marselisborg WTP.
-* Wrote a magazine article to EVANET on Digital Digital Twins
+* Wrote a magazine article to EVANET on Digital Twins
 * Submitted an extended abstract to UDM on Extraneous water detection
 * Submitted a paper to OVT-19 on DM for Injection Moulding Machine